 Basic configuration of Cisco 2960 switch

-Let’s consider the simplest case when you have to hook up 3 departments of a company to different logical networks (Vlans) using one access level switch Cisco 2960 (Sometimes they are called switches of the second level of OSI model).
+Let’s consider the simplest case when you have to hook up 3 departments of a company to different logical networks (Vlans) using one access layer switch Cisco 2960 (Sometimes they are called switches of the second layer of OSI model).

 For example we need to organize these networks (Vlan):